randomseed-io/bankster/README.md

 * currency ID to traits set (advisory tags/features);
 * currency ID to weight (an integer used for conflict resolution);
 * currency code to a sorted set of currency objects (weighted);
-* currency numeric ID to a sorted set of currency objects (weighted).
+* currency numeric ID to a sorted set of currency objects (weighted);
+* currency domain to a sorted set of currency objects (weighted).

 Registry also carries: